 Table of Contents

-The Dow Jones Industrial Average increased by 1.22%, while the Standard & Poor’s 500 added 0.79%.
-The Nasdaq Composite index gained 0.09%.
-The MSCI EAFE index, which tracks developed overseas stock markets, was flat (+0.11%).
+Stocks extended their January retreat as worries over inflation and rising bond yields continued to exert downward pressure on prices.
+The Dow Jones Industrial Average slid 4.58%, while the Standard & Poor’s 500 sank 5.68%.
+The Nasdaq Composite index dropped 7.55% for the week.
+The MSCI EAFE index, which tracks developed overseas stock markets, slipped 0.61%.

 Table of Contents